Our Bank Story

 - 2012Ted Cundiff named President and Chief Executive Officer (CEO).

 - 2015The original AVB location, at 302 South Main Street in Broken Arrow, was closed and the Bank officially opened a new two-story facility at 322 South Main Street, remaining in historic downtown and heart of the Rose District.

-Pictured (l-to-r): AVB Bank Board of Directors, Kelley Kimbrough Rash, Chairman; Ted Cundiff, President & CEO; Neely Kimbrough; Sally Kimbrough Wilton; Topper Causby, Executive Vice President & Chief Lending Officer; and Georgeanna Thomas.
+Pictured (l-to-r): AVB Bank Board of Directors, Kelley Kimbrough Rash, Chairman; Ted Cundiff, President & CEO; Neely Kimbrough (deceased); Sally Kimbrough Wilton; Topper Causby, Executive Vice President & Chief Lending Officer; and Georgeanna Thomas.